Adopted: 16 October 1993

 2.11 A member whose membership is due for renewal and whose membership levy has not been received by the Membership Officer on or before the 30th of September shall be deemed unfinancial.
 An unfinancial member may renew at any time within the first six months of becoming unfinancial, that is, membership levies are received by the Membership Officer on or before 31st March of the year following.
 Such renewals shall be without loss of continuity of membership and financial status shall be back-dated to the commencement of the respective membership year.
 Any renewal received later than six months after the member being deemed unfinancial shall be treated as a new membership application and the provisions of section 2.6 of this constitution (Provisional Membership) shall apply.

-2.12 Notwithstanding the provisions of section 2.11 of this constitution, for the purposes of preparing a list of members eligible to take part or vote in a pre-selection as specified in Section 11 of this constitution, the Delegates Council may determine a closing date for the receipt, by the Membership Officer, of membership levies from member-groups.
+2.12 Notwithstanding the provisions of section 2.11 of this constitution, for the purposes of preparing a list of members eligible to take part or vote in a pre-selection, the Delegates Council may determine a closing date for the receipt, by the Membership Officer, of membership levies from member-groups.
 Members whose levies are due and which are not received by the specified closing date shall not be eligible to take part or vote in the pre-selection.

 2.13 Member-groups shall not have as members, members of proscribed organisations.
 A list of proscribed organisations is maintained by the Australian Greens’ secretary, to which the Delegates Council may add additional organisations in order to designate the organisations proscribed by The Greens NSW.